futreload/-au.to-.-buy.-er-lol-f.u.t_reloa.d/README.md

 Step 3:

-• Once you have clicked "Raw", you should come to a Tampermonkey page.
+• Once you have clicked "Raw", you should see a page full of code.

-• You must now hit the "Install" button which has an orange border.
-It should automatically close this tab.
+• You must now clcik the tampermonkey icon in the top right of the chrome windown, then click Dashboard.

+Step 5:

+• You should now see a tampermonkey page.
+Click the + button near the top right.
+It should take you to a tampermonkey pager with a space for code.
+• Now, delete the code which is in that box, and paste the code you got when you clicked 'Raw' before.
+• Click File at the top of the code box, then click Save.

 Step 4: